What is equity in business, and why does it matter?

 Business equity is the value of a business that is not tied to any one individual.
 It is the residual value that remains after all liabilities are paid off.

 Business equity can be either tangible or intangible, and it can be either positive or negative.
 Positive business equity means there are no liabilities left to pay off; negative business equity means there are still liabilities left to pay off.
 Tangible equity includes assets like buildings, equipment, and inventory.
-Intangible equity has things like patents, copyrights, goodwill, etc.
+Intangible equity, includes things like patents, copyrights, goodwill, etc.

 Business equity is the value of the business, determined by the value of all its total assets minus any debt.
 Business equity is sometimes called net worth.